 At the June 2012 workshop on the Sales Tax Extension, agenda materials for the “Market District Activity Center” identified improvements to be implemented by the City, which included the reconfiguration of stormwater management facilities as public amenities and the construction of sidewalks on Maclay Boulevard and Maclay Commerce Drive.

 In consideration of the Market District Action Plan goals, a large multi-purpose stormwater project will help jump start the Commission’s Market District Sense of Place efforts.
-The stormwater project will create a canvas for the development of an urban park that incorporates many of the Action Plan objectives.
+The stormwater project will address water quality issues in Lake Jackson and create a canvas for the development of an urban park that incorporates many of the Action Plan objectives.

-The multi-purpose stormwater project will include retrofitting the East and West Stormwater Facilities to improve the aesthetics and water quality treatment, relocating the electric transmission lines to the north side of Maclay Commerce Drive, improving Maclay Commerce Drive from Martin Hurst Road to Financial Plaza Drive and improving the intersection of Maclay Boulevard and Maclay Commerce Drive.
+The multi-purpose stormwater project will include retrofitting the East and West Stormwater Facilities to improve water quality treatment and aesthetics, relocating the electric transmission lines to the north side of Maclay Commerce Drive, improving Maclay Boulevard (from Maclay Commerce Drive to Mosswood Chase) and Maclay Commerce Drive (from Martin Hurst Road to Financial Plaza Drive) and improving the intersection of Maclay Boulevard and Maclay Commerce Drive.

 Construction of this type can be disruptive at times, but the City will do everything possible to minimize inconveniences.
 Traffic detours, when needed, will be clearly marked, and vehicular access to homes and businesses will be maintained at all times.
 Construction hours will normally begin after sunrise and end prior to sunset, with no construction allowed on Sundays.